zombicat79/kiwi_client/README.md

 2. Navigate the main options of the menu by pressing "<" and ">" buttons.
 3. When encountered a section in CAPITAL LETTERS, press "1" (Select) in order to navigate a level down.
 Press "0" (Back) to move back to the previous step.
 4. Press any number on the keypad at any moment to start typing a phone number.
 Press button "<" to mend mistakes and move backwards.
 Press ">" to make the call.
 While calling, press "0" to hang up.
 5. When writing messages, press the button in the keypad containing the intended letter.
 Press button "<" to mend mistakes and move backwards.
 Press "1" (Select) to save a certain word to your collection of preferred ones (better for performance purposes).
+Press ">" to look for a favorite word previously stored.
 Press "0" (Back) to leave the writing screen.
 6. Switch off the phone by pressing the red button on the right-hand corner.